coreruleset/documentation/content/configuring/false_positives_tuning.md

 - `SecRuleRemoveByTag`

   A regular expression is used for the tag match.
-For example, `SecRuleRemoveByTag "injection"` would match both "attack-injection-nodejs" and "attack-injection-php".
+For example, `SecRuleRemoveByTag "injection"` would match both "attack-injection-generic" and "attack-injection-php".

 - `SecRuleRemoveByMsg`